jonathanong/ci-workshop/09-automation-tests.md

 1. Submits the text
 1. Expects a row to appear in the table

+This test has been scaffolded for you: https://github.com/jonathanong/ci-reference-app/blob/master/tests/automation/home.js

 ## Advanced

 [@dollarshaveclub/e2e](https://github.com/dollarshaveclub/e2e) is a complex tool